tilln/jmeter-wssecurity/README.md

 Configuration
 -------------

+### Keystore Settings

+The keystore file is expected to contain all keys referenced in the SOAP message headers that are required for signing and/or encrypting/decrypting.

+The default keystore type is JCEKS (since v1.7, before Java platform default).
+Other keystore types can be used by defining the JMeter property `jmeter.wssecurity.keystoreType` (since v1.8), e.g. PKCS12, JKS, JCEKS.

 ### Pre-Processors

 The dropdown fields allow for the customization of most signature and encryption settings, depending on what the endpoint's WSDL defines.